WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return vt.

 subst_typeuse yy_u1 tv* tu*
-1. If the type of yy_u1 is typevar, then:
+1. If yy_u1 is typevar, then:
   a.
 Let tv' be yy_u1.
   b.
 Return $subst_typevar(tv', tv*, tu*).
-2. Assert: Due to validation, the type of yy_u1 is deftype.
+2. Assert: Due to validation, yy_u1 is deftype.
 3. Let dt be yy_u1.
 4. Return $subst_deftype(dt, tv*, tu*).

 subst_heaptype ht_u1 tv* tu*
-1. If the type of ht_u1 is typevar, then:
+1. If ht_u1 is typevar, then:
   a.
 Let tv' be ht_u1.
   b.
 Return $subst_typevar(tv', tv*, tu*).
-2. If the type of ht_u1 is deftype, then:
+2. If ht_u1 is deftype, then:
   a.
 Let dt be ht_u1.
   b.
 Return $subst_deftype(dt, tv*, tu*).
 3. Let ht be ht_u1.